cucumber-attic/website/apps/dynamic/views/_posts/five-roles-in-a-healthy-mob.md

 ----

 Of course it’s important that the mob pays attention to housekeeping, and doesn’t just act like a spoilt teenager leaving mess for someone else to tidy up.
-Yet this is true of all of these roles: from time to time each of us will wear each of these hats.
+Yet this is true of all of these roles: from time to time each of us will wear these hats.

 By acknowledging these roles explicitly I think we can play to people’s strengths and celebrate how our individuality can best contribute to the overall effectiveness and flow of the mob.

 What do you think of these roles?
-Did I miss any that you've seen on your own team?
+Did I miss any?